-In Figure 2, the survey respondents do not represent the Australian population with respect to self-identified Religious Affiliation (Australian Bureau of Statistics, 2017b).
-This is unsurprising as the survey topic and the sampling method was unlikely to capture the interest of the broader population.
+As shown in Figure 2, the survey respondents in no way represent the Australian population with respect to self-identified Religious Affiliation (Australian Bureau of Statistics, 2017b).
+This is unsurprising as the survey topic is unlikely to capture the interest of the broader population.
 However, two items are worthy of note.
 The first is that only one respondent identified as a religious affiliation other than Christian.
-The second is that even the Christian profile is not representative of the Christian population.
-Specifically, Roman Catholics are significantly underrepresented (comprising 43% of the Australian Christian Population (Australian Bureau of Statistics, 2017b), but only 2.7% of the survey respondents).1
+The second is that even the Christian profile is not representative of the Specifically, Roman Christian population. are significantly underrepresented Catholics (comprising 43% of the Australian Christian Population (Australian Bureau of Statistics, 2017b), but only 2.7% of the survey respondents).1